openfheorg/openfhe-development/docs/sphinx_rsts/intro/installation/windows.rst

 2. Clone the repo.

 3. Create a directory where the binaries will be built.
-The typical choice is a subfolder "build".
+The typical choice is a subfolder ``build``.
 In this case, the commands are:

 ::